kirangn514-sketch/dev-Temp/Javascript.md

 parseInt("42abc"); // 42 ← stops at non-numeric

 /*
-GOLDEN RULE TO TELL INTERVIEWER:
+GOLDEN RULE TO TELL testER:
 "Always use === instead of == to avoid unexpected type coercion"

 0 == false   // true (coercion)